nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ### Price

-The participation fee will be 50€-100€ and will cover a conference dinner on Thursday.
+The participation fee will be around 50€ and will cover lunch and refreshements.

 ## Program